System Boiler vs Combi Boiler: Pros and Cons

 Finding a winner between system and combi boilers comes down to the hot water demands of your home.

 For smaller homes with 1 bathroom, there's no better choice than a combi boiler.
 You'll be supplied with instant access to hot water from a highly efficient unit that should help you to save money on your energy bills.

-As beneficial as combi boilers are, they're unable to supply a strong supply of water to more than 1 tap or shower at a time so, for that reason, if you have 2 bathrooms then you should install a system boiler.
+As beneficial as combi boilers are, they're unable to supply a strong supply of water to more than one tap, bath or shower at a time.
+So, for that reason, if you have two or more bathrooms then you should install a system boiler.

 Replacing a system boiler with a combi

 Switching from a system boiler to a combi is a great way to free up some space.

 Your installer will take out the cylinder and convert the pipework so that the hot water can get straight to the taps.
 This will take up to 2 days to finish.

 Replacing a combi boiler with a system

 If your combi isn’t meeting demand then a system boiler is a good idea.
 However, it may be that your combi doesn’t have enough power so make sure it has the right output rating.

 Replacing the units is a fairly simple process.
 Especially if you're planning to have the system boiler installed in the same place.
 Swapping the boiler can be done in a day but you’ll also need a cylinder and new pipework.